sarim/ibus-avro/opensuse_12.1.md

 ###Installing ibus-avro on openSUSE 12.1

-NB: Before installing, you should know that ibus-avro requires latest version of some libraries that aren't in the default repositaries.
+NB: Before installing, you should know that ibus-avro requires latest version of some libraries that aren't in the default repositories.
-During the installtion process, They'll be automatically installed from repositary - `GNOME-3.4` and `home:sarimkhan`.
+During the installation process, They'll be automatically installed from repository - `GNOME-3.4` and `home:sarimkhan`.
 That will update core libraries of gnome to 3.4 version.
 If you agree, follow the steps below.

 Step 1: Download and Run the [One Click Installer](http://linux.omicronlab.com/ibus-avro.ymp)